carlosp420/nymphalidae_diversification/MS.md

 Apocynaceae” (supp. mat.
 07) which are the main hostplants of the diverse Ithomiini butterflies and closest relatives [@willmott2006] and Danaini (Apocynaceae).
-We analyzed the data using BiSSE employing the Markov Chain Monte Carlo algorithm on the maximum credibility tree, taking into account missing taxa by using the parameter “sampling factor” (sampling.f) in diversitree.
+We analyzed the data using BiSSE employing the Markov Chain Monte Carlo algorithm on the maximum clade credibility tree, taking into account missing taxa by using the parameter “sampling factor” (sampling.f) in diversitree.
 We also used constrained analyses forcing no effect of hostplant use on diversification and likelihood ratio tests to find out whether the hypothesis